Exploring Castries market in St Lucia

 Then spices galore – nutmeg still in its mace fruit, packets and packets of powdered versions, cocoa sticks to make chocolate tea, rum and more rum, plus sauces including banana ketchup mostly for just a few dollars.
 St Lucia’s chocolate growing history stretches back centuries – we tried a bean to bar tour, so couldn’t resist picking up one of the sticks to bring back home.

 And plenty of brightly coloured stalls selling food to eat on the go, including the national dish of salt fish and green bananas – if I hadn’t been short on time, I’d have been very tempted to stop and try some.

 Thankfully Minnie is too young to have grasped pester power just yet as the stallholders laughingly tried to persuade her to ask me to buy everything from a reversible doll to a crochet dress to a kids’ T-shirt.

-It’s easy to wheel a buggy round while older kids would love the bustle and colour just as much – and with plenty of locals shopping, chatting and eating, it’s a great glimpse into a very different world from a supermarket shop at home.
+It’s easy to wheel a buggy round, while older kids would love the bustle and colour just as much – and with plenty of locals shopping, chatting and eating, it’s a great glimpse into a very different world from the average supermarket shop at home.